cbrown5/cbrown5.github.io/_posts/2018-10-16-understanding-the-glm-link.md

 post first if you are not yet familiar with General Linear Models](http://www.seascapemodels.org/rstats/2018/01/19/intro-to-glms.html).

-Thanks is due to Brad Biggerstaff for emailing some errors in my original post (which I've updated and hopefully fixed 19/10/2018).
+Thanks is due to Brad Biggerstaff for emailing some errors in terminology in my original post (which I've updated and hopefully fixed 19/10/2018).

 Choosing the right distribution for your data
 ---------------------------------------------